 Onpage SEO overdose – Are you making this serious mistake?

-There are many websites make mistakes when going too far in the Onpage SEO strategy.
+There are many websites that make mistakes when going too far in the Onpage SEO strategy.
 So, what is the difference between proper onpage and “over-optimized”?
 How to realize an over-optimized website?

-Good Onpage SEO combined with smart Offpage strategy will help your website appear sustainably in high rankings on search engines.
+Good Onpage SEO combined with a smart Offpage strategy will help your website appear sustainably in high rankings on search engines.

 It’s correct!